Drug Policy, Diplomacy and Global Public Health

 - Organised by the Global Health Centre at the Graduate Institute, led by Professor Ilona Kickbusch

-Countries are now facing the challenges of the horizontal nature of the drug issue that goes far beyond law-enforcement and prohibition.
-How can countries have a coordinated response, in compliance with international drug control rules, when their ministries of health tend to treat users, while their ministries of interior and justice tend to criminalise them?
-How can WHO have a meaningful and impactful role in the drugs issue?
-And how can UNGASS 2016 shift drug control and include better health outcomes for affected people?
+Countries are facing challenges due to the horizontal nature of the drug issue that goes far beyond law-enforcement and prohibition.
+Some innovative reforms are already being implemented since the UNGASS 2016.
+What should the new direction be for the future UN governance of international drug policy?
+How can different actors contribute to a global process that truly advances laws, policies and international cooperation and finally ensures that drug policies help instead of harming the health and welfare of mankind?
+How can countries develop a coordinated response, in compliance with international drug control rules, when their ministries of health tend to treat users, while their ministries of interior and justice tend to criminalise them?
+How can the UN have a meaningful and impactful role in addressing drug policy issues?
+And what should the role of civil society and user networks be in the international debate on drug policies?